Epcot® Dining

 Garden Grill

-American cuisine in the Land Pavillion served family style.
-Lunch and dinner prix fixe.
+American cuisine character meal in the Land Pavillion served family style.
+Breakfast, lunch, and dinner prix fixe.

 Menus